Keyboard shortcuts

 1. Crawler periodically fetches publisher pages and sends them to an LLM (Gemini Flash) for content classification into IAB taxonomy categories.

 2. AuctioneerEntity — one per site, sharded across the Pekko cluster — runs a batch auction.
-It collects bids from all campaigns whose target categories match the page content, applies RL-adjusted bid multipliers and pacing throttles, and shortlists multiple candidates per ad slot (not just a single winner).
+It collects bids from all campaigns whose target categories match the page content, applies pacing throttles, and shortlists multiple candidates per ad slot (not just a single winner).
+Bids are honest CPMs; quality-adjusted second-price clearing at serve time means there’s no upside to bid shading, so no campaign-side bid optimizer is needed.

 3. ServeIndex — a replicated in-memory cache built on Pekko Distributed Data (DData) — stores the shortlisted candidates.
 Every node in the cluster holds a local replica, so no remote call is needed at serve time.